lucabrugnolini/VectorAutoregressions.jl/README.md

   i::Bool # true or false for including an intercept (default is true) end
 ```
-You can access to each element writing `V.`
+You can access to each element writing `V.` and than the element you are interested in (for example for the covariates `V.X`).